mhaugrud/msumcspy/_sources/ClassesBasics/Glossary.rst

     attribute
         One of the named data items that makes up an instance.
+The name of a **private** attribute begins with two underscores (dunder).

     class
         A user-defined compound type.
 A class can also be thought of as a